 Battle Couple: Soul and Maka, Black☆Star and Tsubaki and a few others.

-Except they're not technically couples.
+Except they're only pairs and not couples.

 Beam-O-War: Lord Death and Asura perform a variation of these, involving a beam versus an energy shield, or an energy shield versus another.